Lucretiel/NPproject3/README.md

 - Sending chunked messages to UDP users, as long as all of the chunks fit in a single UDP datagram.
 - Silently ignoring sends to a nonexistent user.
     - If you send to multiple users (`SEND from_user recipient1 recipient2`), only the logged in users will receive the message.
+- Excess data on the action lines is ignored.
+Currently, the client data parser strips the directive (`SEND`, `BROADCAST`, etc) from the front of the line, then tokenizes the rest of the line by whitespace.
+The first token is the `from_user` and, the rest are taken as "command arguments," even though only SEND uses them.